filviu/blog/content/posts/2012/2012-01-27-make-sensors-report-temperature-on-slackware64-current-with-an-intel-i7-2600k.md

   - temperature

 ---
-For some reasons the required modules don&#8217;t get loaded.
+For some reasons the required modules don't get loaded.
 Add the following to /etc/rc.d/rc.modules right above the line reading ### Mouse support:

 [CCE_BASH]
 \### by SV for i2600k temperature